A. Scheduling of Examinations

 C. Procedure for Rescheduling Examinations

 A student who seeks to have an examination rescheduled must contact the Registrar as soon as the reason for requesting a rescheduling is apparent.
-The Dean of Students may require documentation or other support of the conflict or circumstance that necessitates rescheduling.
+The Associate Dean for Academic Affairs may require documentation or other support of the conflict or circumstance that necessitates rescheduling and may authorize rescheduling in appropriate cases.
 Rescheduling examinations is the exclusive responsibility of the Registrar.
 Individual instructors cannot grant or deny requests to rescheduled examinations.

 D. Grading of Rescheduled Examinations